This free training course discuss how trajectories and flow paths influence material behavior within transfer chute geometries and arrangements.

 Engineers, researchers, designers, and managers involved in the design, maintenance, and operation of conveying systems and transfer chutes in the mining, minerals, and resources sectors.

-NOW AVAILABLE – Design Principles, Modelling and Practice
+Session 1 – Design Principles, Modelling and Practice

-May 1st – Calibration Methods
+Session 2 – Calibration Methods

-May 15th – Dust, Wear and Attrition
+Session 3 – Dust, Wear and Attrition